tauri-apps/tauri-plugin-sql/README.md

 This plugin provides a "classical" Tauri Plugin Interface to SQL databases through [sqlx](https://github.com/launchbadge/sqlx).
 It supports the `sqlite`, `mysql` and `postgres` drivers, enabled through a Cargo feature.

+> **Note:** the **sqlx** crate now supports `mssql` as well as the aforementioned database technologies and we _have_ added this feature type here too.
+Unfortunately it would appear that the exposed interface by **sqlx** is different in ways that makes it currently incompatible with our migrations loading strategy.
+Rather than remove the feature we have left the feature in place with all the appropriate conditional code with the hope that someone with a **MSSql** need will pick this up and create a PR.

 ## Architecture

 This repo shape might appear to be strange, but it is really just a hybrid Rust / Typescript project that recommends a specific type of consumption, namely using GIT as the secure distribution mechanism, and referencing specific unforgeable git hashes.
 Of course, it can also be consumed via Cargo and NPM.